|

 forests where bamboo thrives.
 Why?
 Because bamboo is their

-bamboo's a tricky plant.
-Depending on the species, it can take
+favorite food.
+Bamboo's a tricky plant.
+Depending on the

-10 - 100 years to flower and die.
-After the plant flowers and
+species, it can take 10 - 100 years to flower and die.
+After

-drops its seeds, it takes a year to sprout and grow tall again.
+the plant flowers and drops its seeds, it takes a year to

-But it can take up to 20 years before it can support a panda population!
+before it can support a panda population!
+Meanwhile the

-Meanwhile the pandas must move to new areas in search of food.
+pandas must move to new areas in search of food.
 In the

 people live in China.
 Many farm the lower slopes of the

-in all of China.
+size it was 15 years ago.
 Unless the present habitat is

 expanded, pandas are in serious trouble.
 Low Reproductivity: Pandas are very picky about